Special Operations Unit (Serbia): History

 These two paramilitary units were allegedly the core of future JSO.
 The joint unit was officially formed in 1994, under the name of Unit for anti-terrorist action ("Jedinica za antiteroristička dejstva", JATD), one year before the wars in Bosnia and Croatia came to an end.
 The JATD first consisted of light mobile artillery and infantry.
-The unit operated as a part of the Serbian State Security (Resor Državne bezbednosti), which was then a part of Serbia's Interior ministry.
+The unit operated as a part of the State Security Directorate (Resor Državne bezbednosti), which was then a part of Serbia's Ministry of Internal Affairs.

 The members of the unit first came into the public spotlight during a 1995 hostage crisis when UN personnel were being held captive by the Army of Republika Srpska.
 The unit members provided protection for Jovica Stanišić, head of the Serbian State Security (RDB) who, acting as a mediator, arranged for the safe release of the hostages.

 In 1996, one year after the Dayton Agreement and the end of conflicts in Croatia and Bosnia, JATD was re-structured and renamed to Jedinica za specijalne operacije, or JSO.
 A former Yugoslav People's Army barracks in Kula was chosen for its base camp.
 The JSO also obtained two Ukrainian Mi-24V combat helicopters on the black market, most likely through RDB intermediaries.

 At the very beginning of the Kosovo War, the unit was ordered to set up a temporary base of operations on the Goč mountain, near Kosovo.
 From there, JSO launched a number of operations aimed against the Kosovo Liberation Army.
 One of their first actions was the March 1998 successful assault on the KLA commander Adem Jashari's hideout in Prekaz.
 The assault was planned and coordinated together with the Special Anti-Terrorist Unit of the police.
 In May-July 1998, the Mi-24V helicopters of the JSO took part in a joint effort to push KLA out of Kijevo, a strategic village on the Priština-Peć road.
 The Serbian interior ministry took control over Kijevo on 4 July.
 Later in 1999, JSO engaged in fierce battles in and around Peć.
 Due to NATO airstrikes, the unit's Mi-24 helicopters had to be grounded.
 The unit operated a wide variety of armored vehicles, including American-made Hummers procured via Cyprus, which all proved to be effective for quick operations under constant NATO aerial bombardment.
 After the Kumanovo Agreement and the subsequent end of the war, the JSO, alongside the police and armed forces, left Kosovo.